-In the new paradigm of psychology the goal of psychological integration, realization and actualization will be through processes which are fundamentally joyous.
+In the new paradigm of psychology, the goal of psychological integration, realization, and actualization will be through fundamentally joyous processes.
 Psychology of Joy is a psychology of the future.

 WHAT WE OFFER

-To support individuals in creating more meaning, fulfillment and personal growth Psychology of Joy offers individual, couples and family therapy, telephone counseling, life coaching, courses and workshops.
+To support individuals in creating more meaning, fulfillment and personal growth Psychology of Joy offers individuals, couples, family therapy, telephone counseling, life coaching, courses, and workshops.

 RETHINKING THE DYNAMICS OF JOY AND SUFFERING

 We cannot talk about joy without talking about suffering.
 Pain is part of existence.
 How we respond and what our minds do with that pain, especially emotional pain, can lead to more suffering.
 Psychology of Joy utilizes a mindful and loving space approach to psychological pain.
 By learning to approach our suffering from this loving space we generate deeply joyous states of consciousness and lasting psychological change.

 In this therapeutic process, the means and the goal are the same.
 The beginning, the process, and the goal of counseling all flow from a compassionate and mindful space.
 The outcome generates a more expanded and stable experience of loving mindfulness in which to be with our life challenges and express our heart’s desires.

 There is a general paradigm shift in the healing arts and sciences.
 Psychology of Joy is an expression of this positive productive shift.
 Now, psychological research and practice are increasingly focused on happiness, resiliency, strengths, and meaning.
 There is an increasing value placed on transpersonal and spiritual experiences, research in neuroscience on the biology of consciousness, which in turn is raising new questions about the philosophy of mind.